Gladstone, Queensland: Recreation

 Gladstone has direct access to Heron Island, Wilson Island, Curtis Island and other islands from the marina and local airstrips.

 Boyne Island and Tannum Sands

-Boyne Island and Tannum Sands have grown in popularity because of their beautiful beaches and relaxed lifestyle.
-The Millennium Esplanade is a big attraction where there are lots of shelters, barbecues and walking paths, and long stretches of beach.
+Boyne Island and Tannum Sands have grown in popularity because of the beaches and lifestyle.
+The Millennium Esplanade is popular destination with shelters, barbecues and walking paths available to the general public.
 Boyne Island and Tannum Sands are not part of the Gladstone township but are part of the Gladstone region and formerly part of the Calliope Shire.